tatsath/FinAILab_documentation/unsup/pca.rst

    target dimensionality.

-   The PCA algorithm works by projecting the original data onto the principal compo‐ nent space.
-It then identifies a sequence of principal components, each of which aligns with the direction of maximum variance in the data (after accounting for var‐ iation captured by previously computed components).
+   The PCA algorithm works by projecting the original data onto the principal component space.
+It then identifies a sequence of principal components, each of which aligns with the direction of maximum variance in the data (after accounting for variation captured by previously computed components).
 The sequential optimization also ensures that new components are not correlated with existing components.
 Thus the resulting set constitutes an orthogonal basis for a vector space.

    The decline in the amount of variance of the original data explained by each principal component reflects the extent of correlation among the original features.
-The number of components that capture, for example, 95% of the original variation relative to the total number of features provides an insight into the linearly independent informa‐ tion of the original data.
+The number of components that capture, for example, 95% of the original variation relative to the total number of features provides an insight into the linearly independent information of the original data.
 In order to understand how PCA works, let’s consider the distribution of data shown in `Figure 7-1 <#_bookmark513>`__.